KevinMarquette/PSHonolulu/README.md

 [Windows Server Honolulu Evaluation](https://www.microsoft.com/en-US/evalcenter/evaluate-windows-server-honolulu)

-Install from the PSGallery and Import the module
+Install this Module from the PSGallery and Import the module

     Install-Module PSHonolulu
     Import-Module PSHonolulu